openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

 * `application-name`

   The name of the application showing for example in the GitHub Checks labels.
-Default to `"Pipelines as Code CI"`
+Default to `Pipelines as Code CI`

 * `max-keep-days`